New South Wales A and B sets: Formation

-The first 40 A sets were delivered to CityRail with the NSW Government's Waratah logo on each carriage.
+The first 40 A sets (A3 to A42) were delivered to CityRail with the NSW Government's Waratah logo on each carriage.
 Following the formation of Sydney Trains in July 2013, these were replaced by the Sydney Trains logo and the sides of the train near the driver's cabs were covered with an orange wrap.

 Waratahs currently operate on these lines: